PathologyDataScience/HistomicsML/docs/example.rst

 Click ``Begin`` and wait while the dataset loads.
 Zoom to a region of interest and click ``Show Segmentation`` and then ``Select Nuclei``.

+.. note:: This example only shows instance-based learning that presents the user with 8 of the least confident objects with and array of thumbnail images that can be labeled.
+   For more information, refer to Results section in the paper.

 .. image:: images/train-2.png

 Select 4 samples for positive and 4 samples for negative to add them to the